He flaunted private jets and luxury cars on Instagram. Feds used his posts to link him to alleged cyber crimes - KESQ

 Abbas made no secret of his opulent lifestyle and remarkable wealth.
 On Snapchat, he called himself the “Billionaire Gucci Master.”

-“Started out my day having sushi down at Nobu in Monte Carlo, Monaco, then decided to book a helicopter to have … facials at the Christian Dior spa in Paris then ended my day having champagne in Gucci,” he posted on Instagram three years ago.
+“Started out my day having sushi down at Nobu in Monte Carlo, Monaco, then decided to book a helicopter to have … facials at the Christian Dior spa in Paris then ended my day having champagne in Gucci,” he posted on Instagram.

 Photos of him displaying multiple models of Bentley, Ferrari, Mercedes and Rolls Royce cars included the hashtag #AllMine.
 Others show him rubbing elbows with international sports stars and other celebrities.